 I personally follow a mostly plant-based diet (I’ve been a pescetarian for many years), eating dairy products and seafood on a limited basis.

-I opt for whole foods as much as possible (I’m pretty much obsessed with fruits and veggies) and I like to limit the amount of refined sugars, processed foods, and caffeine that I consume.
+I opt for whole foods as much as possible (I’m pretty much obsessed with fruits and veggies) and I like to limit the number of refined sugars, processed foods, and caffeine that I consume.

-I opt for smaller “mini meals” throughout the day, and I apply the science of nutrient timing to my pre- and post-workout snack options.
+I opt for smaller “mini-meals” throughout the day, and I apply the science of nutrient timing to my pre- and post-workout snack options.

 I’m a big believer and advocator of the fact that eating healthy doesn’t have to be expensive or time-consuming.
 It’s something that I personally put into practice in my own life so that I can hopefully lead others by example.